-Cash equivalent includes time deposits and repurchase agreements collateralized by bonds with original maturities of 3 months from the date of acquisition, which are highly liquid, readily convertible to a known amount of cash, and are subject to an insignificant risk of changes in value.
+Cash equivalents include time deposits and repurchase agreements collateralized by bonds with original maturities within 3 months from the date of acquisition, which are highly liquid, readily convertible to a known amount of cash, and are subject to an insignificant risk of change in value.
 These cash equivalents are held for the purpose of meeting short-term cash commitments.